Benjamin Siegrist: Dundee United

 Siegrist signed a two-year contract with Scottish Championship club Dundee United in June 2018.
 Manager Csaba László initially used Siegrist as understudy to Matej Rakovan, but he had become first choice by the time Robbie Neilson became manager later that year.
 Siegrist was part of the Dundee United team that were declared Championship winners in 2019–20, and were subsequently promoted to the Scottish Premiership.
 He made his 100th appearance for the club against Kilmarnock in February 2021.
 He made 131 saves in Premiership matches during the 2020–21 season, the most of any goalkeeper in the league, and won the club's Player of the Year and Players' Player of the Year awards, despite missing the end of the season with a broken wrist.
 In June 2021, United rejected an official bid to buy Siegrist from English League One club Ipswich Town.
 In the following summer, Siegrist left Dundee United as a free agent.

 Celtic

 On 21 June 2022, Siegrist signed for Celtic as a free agent on a 4-year deal.
 On 31 August 2022, he made his official debut for the club in a 4-1 away win against Ross County in the Scottish League Cup second round.

+FC Rapid București

+On 24 July 2024, having made two Scottish League Cup appearances for Celtic but never having played a league game, Siegrist joined Liga I club FC Rapid București.
+He links up with former Celtic manager Neil Lennon, signing a two-year contract with an option to extend for another year.

+Loan to Genoa

+On 28 January 2025, Siegrist joined Genoa in Italy on loan.
+He made his debut in a 2–2 draw with Napoli on 11 May 2025.